rcbops/rpc-openstack/README.md

 * `horizon_extensions.yml` - rebrands the horizon dashboard for Rackspace,
 as well as adding a Rackspace tab and a Solutions tab, which provides Heat templates for commonly deployed applications.
+* `kibana.yml` - Setup Kibana on the Kibana hosts for the logging dashboard.
 * `rpc-support.yml` - provides holland backup service, support SSH key distribution, custom security group rules, bashrc settings, and other miscellaneous tasks helpful to support personnel.